sa-tre/satre-specification/docs/source/contributing/index.md

 1. Identifying what features the community feels are important for a TRE via the [features survey](https://dundee.onlinesurveys.ac.uk/satre-tre-operatorsbuilders-survey).
    We will synthesise responses from this survey to suggest features here.
-1. Evaluating the TREs used in production as part of [the Alan Turing Institute DSH](https://github.com/alan-turing-institute/data-safe-haven), [Microsoft's Azure TRE](https://github.com/microsoft/AzureTRE), and the [TREEHOOSE TRE](https://github.com/HicResearch/TREEHOOSE/tree/v1.0.0-beta1).
+1. Evaluating the TREs used in production as part of [the Alan Turing Institute Data Safe Haven](https://github.com/alan-turing-institute/data-safe-haven), [Microsoft's Azure TRE](https://github.com/microsoft/AzureTRE), and the [TREEHOOSE TRE](https://github.com/HicResearch/TREEHOOSE/tree/v1.0.0-beta1).
    The SATRE team will make recommendations for features of the specification based on similarities/differences across these three TRE provisions.

 (contributing-get-in-touch)=